-The portion of the Hudson River that borders the Town is not expected to continue to not be a designated Hudson River Blueway Trail (i.e., designated recreational water route), preventing the full utilization recreational benefits associated withpotential of this significant waterwaydesignation.
+The portion of the Hudson River that borders the Town is not expected to a designated Hudson River Blueway Trail, preventing the full utilization potential of this significant waterway.

 Public Transportation and Bike/Pedestrian Facilities

 As noted above, pedestrian facilities are mainly limited to the Village of Stillwater, which is not in the Town's jurisdiction, and there is no existing public transportation within the Town.
 The projected 2025 growth and the Town's aging population are expected to increase the existing need for public transportation and bike and pedestrian facilities in the Town.
 Notably, along NYS Route 9P the growing year-round population had increased the demand for bike and pedestrian facilities and is expected to continue being used by more cyclists and pedestrians, in addition to motorists.